NuriYuri/LiteRGSS/README.md

 How to stop Lite RGSS ?
 --
 If the player did not hit the close button, you should call `LiteRGSS::Graphics.stop`.
 It'll destroy the game window.
 (But not the sprites, viewport and stuff.)

+Specials Thanks
+--
+* SFML for their library https://www.sfml-dev.org
+* NetSurf Browser for their gif library :) https://netsurf-browser.org